 CEREC stands for Chairside Economical Restoration of Esthetic Ceramics.
 This machine cuts down on the amount of time it takes to create a tooth that attaches to an implant, used as a crown, or placed in a bridge.

-A CEREC machine uses 3D scans that Dr. Roe manipulates to create a tooth that matches the shape and size of your missing teeth.
+A CEREC machine uses 3D scans from 3D imaging software that our prosthodontists manipulates to create a tooth that matches the shape and size of your missing teeth.
 In order for us to gather this information, we use the x-rays of your existing teeth.
-Then, Dr. Roe uses CAD (computer-aided design) software to determine what the tooth needs to look like to restore your smile.
+Then, our dentists use CAD cam (computer-aided design) software to determine what the tooth needs to look like to restore your smile.

 Our staff selects a block of material that is needed to create your tooth based off of these factors: